jonnyweatherly/aajonusnet/md/QNA/Q&A Of April 16, 2006.md

 A: Okay, we're going to do questions and answers now.
 We're going to start over here with Jim.

 Q: All right.
-An anonymous person has been trying to get on the diet as [unintelligible] the medical drug, so now he's hooked on a medical drug, trying to get off the medical drug, which is, you know, if it doesn't take about every three days or something like that, the whole thing just comes back, you know, extreme pain and all that.
+Anonymous person who's been trying to get on the diet as cushion like [unintelligible] the medical drug, so now he's hooked on a medical drug, trying to get off the medical drug, which is, you know, if he doesn't take it about every three days or something like that, the whole thing just comes back, you know, extreme pain and all that.

 A: What's the condition?

 Q: Gout.
-And I finally gave up, and I took the pill that they recommended, and I took it intensively, and a big swelling went down.
+And I finally gave up, and I took the pill that they recommended, and I took it intensively, and the big swelling went down.
 I got the thing under control, except now I'm on a drug, basically, and I've got to smooth out, you know, I've got to get off the drug someday.

 A: So why didn't you call me?